Corporate Governance

 Policy for Determining Compensation and Other Emoluments for Officers

-• The process for determining the remuneration system should be objective and highly transparent.
+• The decision-making process of determining compensation shall be objective and highly transparent.

 Classification Fixed compensation Variable compensation